turingschool/curriculum/source/projects/the_pivot.markdown

 * They submit a pull request asking to merge the branch into *master*
 * A teammate reviews the code for quality and functionality
 * The teammate merges the pull request and closes the story/issue
+* Later, the customer will review the delivered features by browsing closed pull requests

 ## Pivots